 Undergraduate Wake Forest students can choose to participate in University-sponsored study abroad programs or affiliate programs through other institutions.
 Students can request that their financial aid packages “travel” with them for fall and spring semesters abroad.
-The Center for International Studies guides students through this process.
+The Center for Global Programs and Studies guides students through this process.

 Students participating in Wake Forest semester study abroad programs in London, Venice, Vienna, Dijon, Salamanca and Southern Cone: Chile & Argentina are required to pay a non-refundable deposit to confirm their intent to participate in the program.
 For students studying abroad in the fall, the study abroad deposit includes the $500 fall tuition deposit.